IAliceBobI/sy-progressive-plugin/README.md

 * `Delete and Exit` - Discard the notes for the current segment.
 Exit the learning process.
 * `Delete and Switch Book` - Discard the notes for the current segment.
 Choose another document that has been added to the "Progressive Learning" plugin.

+> **Reminder:** The titles of each snippet in the document can be modified.
+However, please do not modify the document's notes, as the plugin may not be able to find the document in the future.

 ## Future Plans

 I will use it first and make some improvements...